kuhujoshi/academic-kickstart/content/home/about.md

 +++

 I am a research analyst at <a href="http://www.ifpri.org/">IFPRI</a> where I work with <a href="http://www.ifpri.org/profile/avinash-kishore">Dr. Avinash Kishore</a>.
 I work on the <a href="https://tarina.tci.cornell.edu/">TARINA project</a> of Cornell University and an all-India crop variety adoption project funded by the Indian Council of Agricultural Research.

-My research is diverse: I have studied rice and pulse variety adoption, education, and drought.
 I am currently  studying gender dynamics of obesity in India using DHS data.